Logiqx/gps-details/docs/devices/garmin/chipsets/README.md

 #### GPS Events

 The gps_event records were introduced in the Sony-era of Garmin watches and can be a useful diagnostic tool.
 The example below shows "all systems" being used by the Venu 3S.
-It cannot be the Sony chipset and worth noting that it supports BeiDou and QZSS, despite the Garmin product specification.
+It cannot be the Sony chipset (which doesn't support all 5 systems concurrently) and worth noting that it supports BeiDou and QZSS, despite the product specification on Garmin's website.

 ![gps_event](img/gps_event.png)